Educational Standards Alignment Contributors - Special thanks to:

 University of Missouri — For curricula created through the College of Engineering Center for Computational Neurobiology's NSF GK-12 grant.

-University of Nebraska at Omaha — For curricula developed and tested by teachers and faculty through the NSF-sponsored RET in Engineering and Computer Science Site on Infusing Mobile Platform Applied Research into Teaching (IMPART) Program.
+University of Nebraska-Omaha — For curricula developed and tested by teachers and faculty through the NSF-sponsored RET in Engineering and Computer Science Site on Infusing Mobile Platform Applied Research into Teaching (IMPART) Program.

 University of South Carolina — Dept. of Mechanical Engineering - Jed Lyons for activities developed through an NSF GK-12 grant.